K709/PDF-Numbering-Using-Python/README.md

-# Text-Numbering-Using-Python
+# Text Numbering Using Python

-A software to write a number as a watermark for pdf file
+This project focus on using Python for software development to help people, especially my University Choir by giving a watermark on the sheet music.